Chapter 17:

 So on Sunday morning, I was supposed to be doing my Bear Spirit Resting Ritual.
 Curled up on a mossy futon, surrounded by lemon honey candles, sleeping.
 My favorite.

 But I couldn’t sleep.
-Something felt… sad.
-But not loud-sad, not scary-sad.
-Just soft, lonely-sad.
+Something felt sad.
+But not loud-sad, but a soft, lonely-sad.
 Like someone holding their breath too long.

 Bear Spirits feel emotions the way bees feel pollen, even far away.
-And this sadness tugged at my fur like a string.
+And this sadness tugged at my furry heart like a string.
 So I followed it.
 Down the hill.
 Across the forest.
 Through the portal, to the shrine.

 I expected quiet.
 Wind chimes.
 Maybe Youchan sweeping.
 Instead, I saw Sensei.

-He was sitting under the oldest sakura tree with his knees pulled to his chest, the sunlight warm on his hair.
+He was sitting under the oldest sakura tree with his knees pulled to his chest.
+The sunlight warmed him.
 No makeup.
 No glamour spell.
 No sparkly idol shine.
-Just him.

 He wasn’t crying.
 But he wasn’t smiling either.
 He looked like a person who forgot what to do on weekends.
-Like someone who didn’t know where to put their heart.
+Someone who didn’t know where to put their heart.

 ‘Sensei?’
 I whispered.

-He blinked, surprised.
+He shook in surprise.
 ‘Honey?
 It’s Sunday.
 Shouldn’t you be… hibernating or something?’

 ‘I sensed something,’ I said simply.
 ‘Are you sad?’